Chart Color Schemes

 AreaSearch assessment of residential development activity positions Mosman Park among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers shows Mosman Park has had approximately 42 dwelling approvals annually over the past five financial years up to FY-25, totalling around 210 homes.
-As of FY-26, there have been 10 approvals recorded.
-On average, about 4.3 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating demand outpacing supply.
-New dwellings are developed at an average construction cost value of $1,189,000, suggesting a focus on premium properties.
+Based on AreaSearch analysis of ABS building approval numbers from statistical area data, Mosman Park has experienced around 42 dwellings receiving development approval annually over the past five financial years, totalling an estimated 214 homes.
+So far in FY-26, 14 approvals have been recorded.
+With an average of 4.2 people moving to the area per dwelling built over these five years (FY-21 to FY-25), demand is outpacing supply, which can put upward pressure on prices and increase competition among buyers.
+New dwellings are developed at an average expected construction cost value of $1,189,000, indicating a focus on the premium segment with upmarket properties.

 Frequently Asked Questions - Development